Xilinx/inference-server/docs/hello_world_python.rst

     :end-before: -create objects:
     :dedent: 4

-Is Xilinx Inference Server already running?
+Is AMD Inference Server already running?
 -------------------------------------------

 If the server is already started externally, we don't want to start it again.